zMedHealthTech/zmedhealthtech.github.io/_posts/2023-07-13-zmed-av-call-network-setup.md

 # Setup your network for zMed AV Call and IP Camera Low latency

-This document is specifically meant for hospital IT administrators who wish to acquire knowledge on configuring and overseeing their network to ensure a seamless experience for users during zMed Calls and achieve low-latency IP Camera viewing.
+This document is meant for hospital IT administrators to configure and oversee their network to ensure a seamless experience for users during zMed Audio Video Calls and to achieve low-latency IP Camera viewing.

-In order to ensure top-notch zMed Calls, it's crucial to configure your network to enable efficient communication between zMed AV Calls and the infrastructure of zMed & Hospital.
+In order to ensure high quality Audio Video calls without drop in zMed, it's crucial to configure your network to enable efficient communication between the Hospital Network that the end user is using to access zMed application and zMed servers.
 To accomplish this, please consider the following recommendations:

-1. Ensure that zMed AV Call traffic enjoys a direct and efficient connection to the internet.
+1. Ensure that zMed AV Call traffic has a direct and efficient connection to the public internet.
 2. Avoid the use of proxies, packet inspection, protocol analyzers, and quality of service (QoS) measures.
 3. Continuously assess and enhance latency, bandwidth, and your Wi-Fi network for optimal performance.